"Whatever we were before, we are now...the Inquisition."

 Nightmare Fetishist: By most people's standards, his love for everything Fade related is somewhat creepy.
 Especially for Vivienne and the Iron Bull.

 "Rest assured, dear Seeker - I am never truly out of my element."

-An Orlesian mage who was next in line for the First Enchanter's position at the White Spire (or Montsimmard) before the entire Circle of Magi went rogue.
+An Orlesian mage who was the First Enchanter of the Montsimmard Circle of Magi before the entire Circle of Magi went rogue.
 A staunch supporter of the Circle system, she joins the Inquisition to support her fellow mages in any way she can.
-Vivienne was the first new DA:I character whose name has been revealed.
+Vivienne was the first new DA:I character whose name has been revealed.Written by Mary Kirby.